fs0ciety404/NC1/README.md

 # NC1
-a copy of the iTarga app using openapi API
+a copy of the TV Time app using TMDB Api